If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 4. Spices, Condiments, and Supplements

-Why You May Want It: What’s the point of adding the above items to your whole food plant based diet shopping list, if you find the food bland?
+Why You May Want It: What’s the point of adding the above items to your plant based diet shopping list, if you find the food bland?
 That’s where spices and condiments come in!

 For example, vitamin B12 in food only comes from animal foods, and foods fortified with vitamin B12.